postsharp/Metalama.Documentation/content/patterns/xaml/dependency-property.md

     * The name of the validation method is `ValidateFoo`.
     * The name of the post-assignment callback is `OnFooChanged`.

-This naming convention can be modified by calling the <xref:Metalama.Patterns.Xaml.Configuration.DependencyPropertyExtensions.ConfigureDependendyProperty*> fabric extension method, then <xref:Metalama.Patterns.Xaml.Configuration.DependencyPropertyOptionsBuilder.AddNamingConvention*?text=builder.AddNamingConvention>, and supplying an instance of the <xref:Metalama.Patterns.Xaml.Configuration.DependencyPropertyNamingConvention> class.
+This naming convention can be modified by calling the <xref:Metalama.Patterns.Xaml.Configuration.DependencyPropertyExtensions.ConfigureDependencyProperty*> fabric extension method, then <xref:Metalama.Patterns.Xaml.Configuration.DependencyPropertyOptionsBuilder.AddNamingConvention*?text=builder.AddNamingConvention>, and supplying an instance of the <xref:Metalama.Patterns.Xaml.Configuration.DependencyPropertyNamingConvention> class.

 If specified, the <xref:Metalama.Patterns.Xaml.Configuration.DependencyPropertyNamingConvention.PropertyNamePattern?text=DependencyPropertyNamingConvention.PropertyNamePattern> is a regular expression that matches the name of the XAML dependency property from the name of the C# property.
 If this property is unspecified, the default matching algorithm is used, i.e., the name of the dependency property equals the name of the C# property.
 The <xref:Metalama.Patterns.Xaml.Configuration.DependencyPropertyNamingConvention.OnPropertyChangedPattern> and <xref:Metalama.Patterns.Xaml.Configuration.DependencyPropertyNamingConvention.ValidatePattern> properties are regular expressions that match the validate and property-changed methods.
 The <xref:Metalama.Patterns.Xaml.Configuration.DependencyPropertyNamingConvention.RegistrationFieldName> property represents the name of the field containing the <xref:System.Windows.DependencyProperty> object.
 In these expressions, the `{PropertyName}` substring is replaced by the name of the dependency property returned by <xref:Metalama.Patterns.Xaml.Configuration.DependencyPropertyNamingConvention.PropertyNamePattern>.